 Regular: Regular meetings shall be set at the annual meeting and not less than one meeting shall be held in addition to the annual meeting.
 The Committee shall set the date, time, and place of the Regular meeting and announce it by requisite notice at least thirty (30) days in advance of the meeting.
 One meeting is normally to be held at the time and place of the PA Open Championship Track & Field Meet.

 Special: A special meeting may be called by the Executive Committee or by a number of voting members representing not less than 50% of the number of voting members.
-Such numbers of voting members shall present a petition bearing their signatures to the Executive Committee as authorization for such a meeting.
+Such numbers of voting members shall present a petition bearing their signatures (either in hard copy or electronic, such as by e-mail) to the Executive Committee as authorization for such a meeting.
 The Executive Committee shall call such a meeting to take place not more than 30 days from the date of said petition.

 Meeting Notices: The Secretary shall give each voting member at least thirty (30) days written notice of all meetings of the Committee; such notice to specify the time and place of the meeting and agenda, and, in the case of a special meeting, the purpose of the meeting.